metaforx/djangocms-rest/docs/how-to/01-use-multi-site.rst

 Enable CORS
 ~~~~~~~~~~~

-This works fine from console, but for frontend requests we have to ensure that ``CORS`` is configured correctly.
+This works fine from console, but for frontend requests we have to ensure that ``CORS`` (Cross-Origin Resource Sharing) is configured correctly.
 See the `CORS Support <../tutorial/02-installation.html#cors-support>`_ guide for more information.